- Open Access

 The majority of studies undertook a sensitivity analysis (n = 47).
 Some papers used several techniques, but Probabilistic analysis (n = 16) was the predominant technique, followed by one-way sensitivity analysis (n = 15).
 Sensitivity analysis was reported in two studies, but the kind of which has not been mentioned.

 Multiple measures have been used for evaluating outcome data, including incremental cost, incremental QALY, ICUR, and QALY.
 Various methods of costing, modeling, discount rate, and perspectives had been used in the selected studies.
 Hence, there was high heterogeneity among variables making it difficult to rank interventions based on cost per QALY or ICUR.
-So, we report cost per QALY or ICUR for all interventions from different perspectives and then summarized all pivotal information in appendix 1 and 2.
+So, we report cost per QALY or ICUR for all interventions from different perspectives and then summarized all pivotal information in Additional file 1: Appendix S1 and Additional file 2: Appendix S2.

 five out of twelve studies were performed on breast cancer.
 Mammography in the first round was cost effective in 53% of cases from the health system perspective in Iranian women aged 40–70 years based on modeling but it was not cost effective in the second and the third rounds.
 Cost per QALY ranged from 15.75 to 621 USD .
 Adjuvant chemotherapy plus trastuzumab (Cost per QALY = 4,756 USD) was not a cost-effective option for treating patients with HER2-positive early breast cancer versus adjuvant chemotherapy alone (Cost per QALY = 1,115 USD) from Iranian health system perspective . and intensive follow-up model was not cost-effective versus standard follow-up for breast cancer from payer perspective with cost per QALY of 178,792 USD and 381,070 USD respectively .
 Doxorubicin and Cyclophosphamide (AC) with cost per QALY of 11,554 USD was considered as a cost-effective option for the treatment of women with advanced breast cancer who were younger than 65 years old versus Gemcitabine and Paclitaxel (PG) with cost per QALY of 16,415 USD from society perspective .
 5-fluorouracil, doxorubicin, cyclophosphamide (FAC) was a cost effective treatment in women less than 75 years old suffering from breast cancer with node-positive versus Docetaxel with doxorubicin and cyclophosphamide (TAC) from third-party perspective .
 Cost per QALY for FAC and TAC were 355 USD and 5,500 USD respectively.